kalimatas/kalimatas.github.com/_posts/2017-05-03-one-way-to-deal-with-anxiety.markdown

 ---
 layout: post
-title: "One way to deal with anxiety"
+title: "One Way to Deal with Anxiety"
 description: My way of relaxing.
 date: 2017-05-03 17:47
 ---